A Zoomcast & Podcast series presented by

 May 27: Suicide Prevention with Rev. Soin Fujio (Rinzai Zen Kencho-ji denomination)

-June 17: Community Building and Environmental Activism with Rev. Hidehito Okochi (Jodo Pure Land denomination)
+June 23: Buddhist SDGs from the Ground Up: Community Building and Environmental Activism with Rev. Hidehito Okochi (Jodo Pure Land denomination)

-July 8: International Cooperation & Advocacy with Ms. Mika Edaki (Jodo Shin denomination)
+July 15: International Cooperation & Advocacy with Ms. Mika Edaki

 Mika is the Director of the AYUS International Buddhist Cooperation Network.
 AYUS is part of the family of Japanese Buddhist NGOs formed from the late 1970s to 1990s to address a variety of humanitarian crises across Asia.
-AYUS was created by a group of Jodo and Jodo Shin Pure Land denomination priests and specializes in supporting other grassroots NGOs in local areas in Asia who often struggle to gain funding for their work.
+AYUS was created by a group of Jodo Pure Land denomination priests as an interdenominational Buddhist NGO.
+It specializes in supporting other grassroots NGOs who often struggle to gain funding for their work in local areas in Asia and other crisis points in the world like Palestine and Afghanistan.
 Mika has been an active participant in both JNEB and INEB activities, especially supporting humanitarian causes in Myanmar over the decades and the suffering of nuclear disaster victims in Fukushima.
 Mika has also partnered with other female Buddhists in Japan to raise awareness of discrimination and structural barriers to women’s empowerment in Buddhism.
+Click here for Youtube video & Anchor podcast

 Rev. Komura is a Staff Chaplain at the Hospital of the University of Pennsylvania in Philadelphia.
 After 37 years as an engineer at Hitachi Ltd. in Japan, Rev. Komura entered the ancient monastic practice center on Mt.
 Hiei near Kyoto and gained ordination as a Tendai denomination.
 Seeking to live a life as a Buddhist chaplain, he studied in the United States at Naropa University in Boulder, Colorado, founded by the eminent Tibetan Buddhist master Chogyam Trungpa.
 He did his chaplain residency at John Hopkins Hospital in Baltimore before moving to Philadelphia.